 Soup season is upon us!
 What an easy way to make it in one easy-to-clean pot!
 You can reheat any leftovers right in the Instant Pot!
 Everyone knows soup tastes even better the next day!
 And raise your hand if you're in favor of fewer dishes to wash!!
 Me!
 Me!

 I used my new favorite cut of meat, boneless beef ribs, in this recipe.
 My brother told me about boneless beef ribs, sometimes called country-style beef ribs, and now I am a huge fan!

-The meat is full of flavor and super tender when cooked in an Instant Pot.
-Also, it's very economical because there's almost no waste.
+The meat is flavorful and super tender when cooked in an Instant Pot.
+Also, it's economical because it's boneless, and there's almost no waste.

 First, the saute function makes quick work of browning the meat.
 That is a critical step to achieving a beautiful, rich broth, which is, without question, what makes great soup great.

 So, that's where a rich, hearty broth begins.
 Season and brown the beef, and don't overcrowd the pot when you do.
-The beef needs to sear and brown, not steam.
+The meat needs to sear and brown, not steam.
 Don't hurry this step.

 While the beef is cooking, slice some celery and carrots to add to the soup and chop some onion, too!

 The beef will look like this when it's done.
 Tender, juicy, awesome.
 Look at the gorgeous soup base the bouillon and soy sauce make when added to the nicely browned beef!

 Next, shred the beef and set it aside while you make the rest of the soup.